cg3hci/HexBox/README.md

 HexBox requires [CMake](https://cmake.org/) 3.14+, a modern C++20 compiler, and OpenGL 2.0.<br>
 It has been successfully tested on MSVC v143 on Windows 11, GCC 10 and Clang 14 on Ubuntu 22.10 and Clang14 on MacOS.

+## Videos

+On [this page](/videos/videos.md), you can watch several videos showing the modeling sessions of the images in our paper (and more...).

 ## Cyting us